grantj-re3/FlindersEZproxy-StanzaStore/ExampleScenario.md

 ### The @groups instruction

-The @groups line must appear once in every (active) stanza file.
+The @groups line must appear once in every (active) individual stanza file.
 If it is omitted the individual stanza file content will not appear in any of the aggregated/group files (hence the stanza file will be inactive).
 The purpose of the instruction is to tell the ezp_merge_into_group_stanzas.sh program to add this individual stanza file to the specified list of aggregated (ie. group) files.
 The list of groups can appear in any order or in upper or lower case characters.
 The groups must be separated by one or more spaces.

 For the ezp_merge_into_group_stanzas.sh environment given at the top of this page, only the first 2 characters of each group is recognised.
 Hence the strings alumni, alumn, alum, alu, al, ALUMNI, ALUMN, ALUM, ALU, AL, alWrong, ALjunk, alpine, algebra and alexander will all be associated with the "Alumni" group and the "gAlumni.txt" aggregate file.
 Hence, if any one of the following @groups instructions appears within an individual stanza file, the content of that file will be added to gAlumni.txt and gATL.txt and the content of that file will *not* appear in gFlinders.txt and gFMC.txt.